-In fact we love the fact that Cascais is very international and not a British enclave," says Pat, who adds that it is any easy half-hour drive from Lisbon airport.
+In fact, we love the fact that Cascais is very international and not a British enclave," says Pat, who adds that it is an easy half-hour drive from Lisbon airport.

 Not wanting to enter the Portuguese fiscal system - it's quite bureaucratic, says Pat - they didn't rent out their home, but it was great for remote working for five years when they began to think of upsizing.

 "When Tony's commitments back at home finished, and the family was growing up, we decided to sell our apartment and move out of town to get more house for our money," says Pat.